German Skin Cancer Center

 About

-Some risk factors increase the likelihood of developing skin cancer, such as:
+Certain risk factors can significantly increase an individual’s likelihood of developing skin cancer.
+These include:

-The incidence of both non-melanoma and melanoma skin cancers has been increasing dramatically over the past decades.
-Currently, between 2 to 3 million non-melanoma skin cancers and 132,000 melanoma skin cancers occur globally each year.
-One in every three cancers diagnosed is skin cancer and, according to the Skin Cancer Foundation Statistics, one in five people will develop some form of skin cancer in their lifetime.
+The global incidence of both non-melanoma and melanoma skin cancers has risen dramatically over recent decades.
+Each year, an estimated 2 to 3 million non-melanoma skin cancers and approximately 132,000 melanoma cases are diagnosed worldwide.
+Skin cancer now accounts for one in every three cancer diagnoses, and according to the Skin Cancer Foundation, one in five people will develop skin cancer during their lifetime.

 Departments Involved